palankid/fe-code-exercise/README.md

 #### When you're done

 - Complete the "Implementation Details" section at the bottom of this README.
-- Open a Pull Request in this repo and send the link to marcelo@remote.com.
+- Open a Pull Request in this repo.
 - You can also send some feedback about this exercise.
 Was it too short/big?
 Boring?
 Let us know!

 ### 👀 2.
 Code Review